hectorhaffenden/Snakes-And-Ladders-Analysis/README.md

 # SnakesAndLaddersAnalysis

 A package to model and analyse a game of snakes and ladders.
+If you have any problems email me at <haffendenh@cardiff.ac.uk>.

 # To insall simply input the following into R: